NOTE: If you want a very quick, easy project, you can stop after the first two steps. The balloon won't spin, but it will float.

 With the balloon oriented as shown, use a magic marker to draw an "equator."
 I have never been able to draw a decent looking line.
 It has not hurt the performance, but if you want it to look good, try this: Wrap a long strip of paper or a sheet of newspaper around it and trace on the edge.

 Now draw two meridians perpendicular to the equator and to each other.
-The illustration on the left shows a side view, the right side shows how it looks from the top.
+The illustration shows a side view, the right side shows how it looks from the top.

 Cut off a one and one-half inch piece of tape and fold it as shown.
 The middle will stick together, but fold one quarter inch of each end out so they do not stick to each other.

 I always mangle half of the tape, and even the best are not quite right.
 The balloon still spins great.
-If you really hate working with tape, try cutting and folding plain paper strips, then glue them with a glue stick.
+If you really hate working with tape, try cutting and folding plain paper strips, then stick them to the balloon with a glue stick or tape.

-Stick on one piece of formed tape at each of the equator / meridian intersections, angled about forty-five degrees from vertical.
+Stick on one piece of formed tape (or paper) at each of the equator / meridian intersections, angled about forty-five degrees from vertical.
 They all have to slant the same way.
-The left illustration shows a close-up view.The balloon might spin now with just the four turbine blades.
+The right illustration shows a close-up view.The balloon might spin now with just the four turbine blades.
 Try it, remembering that you still need the string and one penny attached.

 Stick four more tape blades on the balloon in between the tape already there, as shown.The balloon should spin quickly and fly with more stability than when it was not spinning.

-To see an even more stable design, as well as activities to do with the spinning balloon, go to the next page.
+To see an even more stable design, as well as activities to do with the spinning balloon, go to the following steps.

 Use an ordinary 8 1/2" by 11" sheet, and roll it up so it is long (11").
 Roll it tightly enough that the wall of the tube has two layers, which will make it about 1 1/4" in diameter.
 Tape the tube so it holds its shape.